 Downtown Full-Service Hotels may range from luxury to mid-price and offer amenities such as restaurant, lounge, and conference & meeting rooms.
 They provide guest services such as concierge and room services.
-These hotels report Food and Beverage Departmental Revenues on their financial statements.
 These hotels are located within the boundaries of 105th Avenue to the North, 95th Street to the East, the North Saskatchewan River to the South and 109th Street to the West.

 Suburban Full-Service Hotels may range from luxury to mid-price and offer amenities such as restaurant, lounge, and conference & meeting rooms.
 They often provide guest services such as concierge and room services.
-These hotels report Food and Beverage Departmental Revenues on their financial statements.
 These hotels are located outside of the Downtown boundaries of 105th Avenue to the North, 95th Street to the East, the North Saskatchewan River to the South and 109th Street to the West.

-Limited Service Hotels have mainly guest room operations only.
-The hotel often has food and beverage that is operated by a third-party from the hotel's operations, and therefore does not report a Food and Beverage Departmental Revenues on their financial statements.
+Limited Service Hotels total Gross Revenues are mainly from Guest Room operations.
+The hotel may have a Retail Restaurant(s) operated by a Third-party tenant(s) or a management company that is separate from the hotel's Operational Departments.
 These hotels are often economy-type hotels with very few of the other services and amenities offered by Full-Service hotels.